Solar in Broken Arrow, OK: 2026 Cost, Savings & Payback

 What is the solar payback period in Broken Arrow?

-The average solar payback period in Broken Arrow is approximately 12.1 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $13,020.
+The average solar payback period in Broken Arrow is approximately 17.3 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $34,431 before subtracting installation cost.

 Does Broken Arrow have net metering?

-Yes, Broken Arrow has access to net metering through OG&E. This allows you to earn credits for excess solar energy sent to the grid, significantly improving your solar investment returns.
+Yes, Broken Arrow has access to net metering through OG&E. This allows you to earn credits for excess solar energy sent to the grid, but the final savings depend on the current utility tariff and fixed monthly charges.

-Is solar worth it in Broken Arrow, OK?
+Is solar worth it in Broken Arrow, OK in 2026?